 - 4.2.1 Surplus balances held by schools as permitted under this Scheme are subject to the following restrictions:- - (a) The Authority shall calculate by 31st May each year the surplus balance, if any, held by each school as at 31st March.
-For this purpose the balance will be the balance category as defined in Consistent Financial Reporting Framework. - 4.2.2 Funds derived from sources other than the Authority will be taken into account in this calculation if paid into the budget share account of the school. - 4.2.3 Funds held in relation to a school's exercise of powers under section 27 of the Education Act 2002 (community facilities) will not be taken into account unless added to the budget share surplus by the school.
+For this purpose the balance will be the balance category as defined in Consistent Financial Reporting Framework. - (b) If the result before permissible expenditure categories is a sum greater than 5% of the current year's budget share for secondary schools or 8% of the current year's budget share for primary and special schools, then the School will be invited to a Schools' Forum sub-group meeting. - 4.2.2 Funds derived from sources other than the Authority will be taken into account in this calculation if paid into the budget share account of the school. - 4.2.3 Funds held in relation to a school's exercise of powers under section 27 of the Education Act 2002 (community facilities) will not be taken into account unless added to the budget share surplus by the school. - 4.2.4 At the Schools' Forum sub-group meeting, schools will have the opportunity to explain plans for excessive balances based upon permissible expenditure categories and the spend period.